novee7/SimpleReports/README.md

 ### Features

 * Instant Discord notifications via webhook
-* Clean storage via YAML to get the last reports
+* Clean storage via YAML or SQLite
 * Lightweight and easy to integrate into any server

 ### Installation